-ISHR has a salary scale of 30 steps.
-Initial entry step and placement is determined by counting previous years of full time teaching.
-Teachers advance one step on the salary scale after each full year of employment until the last step is reached.
+ISHR has a salary scale of 30 steps for qualified teachers.
+Initial entry step and placement is determined by counting previous years of full-time teaching.
+Teachers advance one step on the salary scale after each full year of employment.

-The terms and conditions of employment are based on a collective agreement between the teachers and the school Director.
+The terms and conditions of employment are based on a collective agreement between the works council and the Director and Business Director.

-New teachers moving to Hannover from outside a radius of 100km on a full-time contract may claim travel expenses for themselves and their immediate dependents.
-Teachers leaving the school after completion of contract receive economy airfares to their home of record for themselves and their immediate dependents.
+New teachers moving to Hannover from outside a radius of 100km may claim travel expenses for themselves and their immediate dependents.

-Baggage allowances is paid as follows: Teachers – maximum Euro 1400, Partner/Spouse – Euro 700, Accompanying Dependent children – Euro 500.
+Baggage allowances are paid as follows: Teachers – maximum Euro 1400, Partner/Spouse – Euro 700, accompanying dependent children – Euro 500.

-On arrival in Hannover new teachers are allocated a tax free settling in allowance of 547 Euros.
+On arrival in Hannover, new teachers are allocated a tax-free settling in allowance of 657 Euros.

-Children of staff members may attend ISHR tuition free.
-The school is required by law to deduct tax on this benefit.
+Children of full-time staff members may attend ISHR tuition free.
+Part-time staff receive school fee reduction according to their percentage of working hours.
+The school is required by law to deduct income tax on this benefit.

 We've put together this brochure that can hopefully answer any questions you might have about moving to Hannover and working at ISHR.
 This document contains more detailed information about compensation, benefits, moving to Germany, and more.